isaac-sim/IsaacLab/docs/source/how-to/estimate_how_many_cameras_can_run.rst

 Compare Camera Type and Performance Under Different Parameters By Benchmarking
 ------------------------------------------------------------------------------

-If one doesn't supply the ``--visualize`` flag, then ``benchmark_cameras.py`` can be used to estimate average rendering time for the number of desired cameras.

 Currently, tiled cameras are the most performant camera that can handle multiple dynamic objects.